Union of South Africa: The imposition of confederation (1870s)

-In the 1870s, the London Colonial Office, under Secretary for the Colonies Lord Carnarvon, decided to apply a system of Confederation onto southern Africa.
+In the 1870s, the London Colonial Office, under Secretary for the Colonies Lord Carnarvon, decided to apply a system of confederation onto southern Africa.
 On this occasion, however, it was largely rejected by southern Africans, primarily due to its very bad timing.
 The various component states of southern Africa were still simmering after the last bout of British expansion, and inter-state tensions were high.
 The Orange Free State this time refused to even discuss the idea, and Prime Minister John Molteno of the Cape Colony called the idea badly informed and irresponsible.
 In addition, many local leaders resented the way it was imposed from outside without understanding of local issues.
-The Confederation model was also correctly seen as unsuitable for the disparate entities of southern Africa, with their wildly different sizes, economies and political systems.
+The Confederation model was also seen as unsuitable for the disparate entities of southern Africa, with their wildly different sizes, economies and political systems.

 The Molteno Unification Plan (1877), put forward by the Cape government as a more feasible unitary alternative to confederation, largely anticipated the final act of Union in 1909.
 A crucial difference was that the Cape's liberal constitution and multiracial franchise were to be extended to the other states of the union.
 These smaller states would gradually accede to the much larger Cape Colony through a system of treaties, whilst simultaneously gaining elected seats in the Cape parliament.
 The entire process would be locally driven, with Britain's role restricted to policing any set-backs.
 While subsequently acknowledged to be more viable, this model was rejected at the time by London.
 At the other extreme, another powerful Cape politician at the time, Saul Solomon, proposed an extremely loose system of federation, with the component states preserving their very different constitutions and systems of franchise.

 Lord Carnarvon rejected the (more informed) local plans for unification, as he wished to have the process brought to a conclusion before the end of his tenure and, having little experience of southern Africa, he preferred to enforce the more familiar model of confederation used in Canada.
 He pushed ahead with his Confederation plan, which unraveled as predicted, leaving a string of destructive wars across southern Africa.
 These conflicts eventually fed into the first and second Anglo-Boer Wars, with far-reaching consequences for the subcontinent.